oshaughnessy/maysl.soccer/_pages/faq.md

 ## _What gear do I need?_

 Not much!
-Athletic shoes or cleats, tall socks, shin guards, and shorts are the bare minimum.
+Cleats (or athletic shoes), tall socks, shin guards, and shorts are the bare minimum.

 See [Parents/Equipment]({% link _pages/parents.md %}/#equipment) for more info.